Botfuel/tutorials/regex-imatriculation/regex-imatriculation.md

 <img src="https://github.com/Botfuel/tutorials/raw/master/regex-imatriculation/images/trainer.png" alt="intent in trainer" title="Intent in trainer"/>
 </center>

-Add a few training phrases the user may enter to give you his licence plate.
+Add a few training phrases the user may enter to give you his license plate.

 ## Create the Dialog